panoptikoe/homelabexamples/README.md

 - https://github.com/timothystewart6/k3s-ansible (I wouldn't have even tried to do something with Kubernetes without it)
 - The makers of a shitload of opensource software I use regularly (OPNSense, Traefik, Proxmox, Linux, ... the list goes on and on)
 - And everyone else I forgot!

+## Warranty
+There is none!
+Please be careful, never ever just copy paste something from GitHub just because someone else said "well it's working for me".
+These are configurations that worked for me, maybe they can help you.